telehash/telehash.github.io/protocol.md

 Since telehash is its own networking stack layered above existing networks, it has mechanisms that parallel well known Internet ones and are easy to draw an analogy to:

-* `IP` - Addressing in telehash uses a fingerprint of a public key generated locally by an app (called a `hashname`) instead of a centrally assigned number.
+* `IP` - Addressing in telehash uses a fingerprint of a public key generated locally by an app (called a *hashname*) instead of a centrally assigned number.
-* `Routing` - Hashnames are organized into a DHT that every peer helps maintain, there is no backbone or core routers.
+* `Routing` - Hashnames are organized into a *DHT* that every peer helps maintain, there is no backbone or core routers.
-* `SSL` - Every hashname is it's own cryptographic identity, there are no central certificate authorites and all communications are always encrypted via a `line`.
+* `SSL` - Every hashname is it's own cryptographic identity, there are no central certificate authorites and all communications are always encrypted via a *line*.
-* `TCP/UDP` - Any two hashnames can create one or more channels between them to transfer content (like ports), each channel can either be reliable (everything is ordered/confirmed like TCP) or unreliable (lossy, like UDP).
+* `TCP/UDP` - Any two hashnames can create one or more *channels* between them to transfer content (like ports), each channel can either be reliable (everything is ordered/confirmed like TCP) or unreliable (lossy, like UDP).
-* `Host` - An online instance and the software that is managing it (sometimes called the "network stack") is called a `switch`, the software that is processing raw packets.
+* `Host` - An online instance and the software that is managing it (sometimes called the "network stack") is called a *switch*, the generic name for the software that is processing raw packets.

 All addresses in telehash are called `hashnames` and are self-generated from one or more public `keys`, which are used to verify the hashname and establish encrypted connections between different hashnames.
 Those connections are called `lines` and carry encrypted `packets` that are all grouped into one or more `channels`.
 Everything is being run/managed by a software instance called a `switch`.